WETC: History

 Prieto Communications sold WETC to Marta Sanchez's Sanchez Broadcasting Corporation for consideration of the forgiveness of $1.45 million in debt; the transaction was consummated on January 4, 2013.

 WETC's programming was once simulcast on AM 1490 WDUR in Durham, North Carolina.
 That station now airs a South Asian format.

 On March 25, 2016, WETC was granted a construction permit from the Federal Communications Commission (FCC) to increase its daytime power to 10,000 watts.

 Effective August 31, 2018, Sanchez Broadcasting sold WETC to Divine Mercy Radio, Inc. for $850,000.
-On October 1, 2018, Divine Mercy Radio filed a Remain Silent Authority application with the FCC, citing major technical issues.
+Divine Mercy is a non-profit organization devoted to Catholic Radio programming.
+On October 1, 2018, Divine Mercy Radio filed a "Remain Silent Authority" application with the FCC, citing major technical issues.
 At the time, the station was expected to remain off the air for 120 days while technicians made repairs.
-WETC resumed regular operations at 3:55 p.m.
-EST on February 4, 2019.
+WETC resumed regular operations on February 4, 2019.